hannes-marais/innovation-algebra/README.md

 Related GPT Framework (using similar ideas as IA):

 * [Universal Teacher (UT)](https://github.com/1arry1iu/universal-teacher) - An active learning framework.
+* Please let me know if you adapted IA for another purpose.

+Apps/Tools built on top of IA and GPT frameworks:

+* Curious to see what app eco-system will develop around IA.
+Let me know, and I will add yours here.

 ## Getting Help